A home for street children

 Darock Mukobelwa - co-founder

-Angelo - educator, teacher
+Angelo - educator, instructor

-Farigi - the tailor
+Feud - the seamstress

 Mamie - cook and educator